 Ingredients you need

-- Powdered Sugar: You will need powdered sugar for the "tant pour tant" which is an equal mixture of sugar and almonds flour that allows the realization of the macaron shells. (powdered sugar is the same as icing sugar or confectioner's sugar)
+- Powdered Sugar: You will need powdered sugar for the "tant pour tant" which is an equal mixture of sugar and almond flour that allows the realization of the macaron shells. (powdered sugar is the same as icing sugar or confectioner's sugar)

 - Almond flour: use blanched almonds meal preferably, if you don't have any, you can always substitute with hazelnut meal.